-As someone unreasonably fascinated with period dramas, I thought HBO’s The Gilded Age, created by Downton Abbey’s own Julian Fellowes, seemed the perfect show to break up the monotony of other current fare.
-The premise, like many other period dramas, is simple, and follows a particular pattern: a young woman, Miss Marian Brook (Louisa Jacobson), moves to New York City from Pennsylvania after the death of her father.
-She then navigates the social scene of the upper crust of New York’s old money society with the help of her aunts, the widowed Mrs. Agnes van Rhijn (Christine Baranski), and the unmarried Miss Ada Brook (Cynthia Nixon).
+As someone unreasonably fascinated with period dramas, I thought HBO’s The Gilded Age, created by Downton Abbey’s own Julian Fellowes, seemed the perfect show to break up the monotony of other current fares.
+Like many other period dramas, the premise is simple.
+It follows a particular pattern: a young woman, Miss Marian Brook (Louisa Jacobson), moves to New York City from Pennsylvania after her father’s death.
+She then navigates the social scene of the upper crust of New York’s old money society with the help of her aunts, the widowed Mrs. Agnes van Rhijn (Christine Baranski) and the unmarried Miss Ada Brook (Cynthia Nixon).

-Take, for instance, how Mrs. van Rhijn’s obsession with maintaining old money families’ rule over New York society means almost every other member of her own family must keep their new money relationships a secret or deal with the consequences of acting against her.
-Agnes’ son, Oscar van Rhijn (Blake Ritson) is poised to inherit the family fortune, but still seeks to marry Gladys Russell (Taissa Farmiga), who will one day be a rich heiress.
-Gladys, of course, is the daughter of Mr. and Mrs. George Russell (Morgan Spector and Carrie Coon), the new money family who lives across the street from the van Rhijns on 61st Street, and who Mrs. van Rhijn considers distinctly unsuitable and seeks to exclude from high society.
-Mr. Russell makes most of his money from railroads, which sets him apart from old money families, who earned their fortunes before the Revolutionary War.
-Meanwhile, Mrs. van Rhijn’s niece, Marian, is cordially acquainted with Mrs. Russell and is also infatuated with Tom Raikes (Thomas Cocquerel), a young lawyer of no social standing who she knows from Pennsylvania.
+For instance, Mrs. van Rhijn’s obsession with maintaining old money families’ rule over New York society means almost every other member of her family must keep their new money relationships a secret or deal with the consequences of acting against her.
+Agnes’ son, Oscar van Rhijn (Blake Ritson), is poised to inherit the family fortune but still seeks to marry Gladys Russell (Taissa Farmiga), who will one day be a rich heiress.
+Gladys, of course, is the daughter of Mr. and Mrs. George Russell (Morgan Spector and Carrie Coon), the new money family who lives across the street from the van Rhijns on 61st Street and who Mrs. van Rhijn considers distinctly unsuitable and seeks to exclude from high society.
+Mr. Russell makes most of his money from railroads, which sets him apart from old-money families who earned their fortunes before the Revolutionary War.
+Meanwhile, Mrs. van Rhijn’s niece, Marian, is cordially acquainted with Mrs. Russell and infatuated with Tom Raikes (Thomas Cocquerel), a young lawyer of no social standing she knows from Pennsylvania.
 Marian often chooses to conceal her meetings with both individuals from her aunt.
 Mrs. van Rhijn’s sister Ada also has a past suitor whom Mrs. van Rhijn, upon deeming him unsuitable, scared away herself.

 Poaching a butler (or worse, a cook!) from one household is a classic period drama faux pas.
-Yet The Gilded Age 1.6 belies the legacy of conflict between old and new money families, and, through its absurdity, reveals how the definitions of old and new money may have shifted since the Gilded Age, though the division remains the same: paper-thin.
-The show’s obsession with the low-stakes, old-and-new-money drama only serves to highlight the socioeconomic realities of the present.
+Yet The Gilded Age 1.6 belies the legacy of conflict between old and new money families and, through its absurdity, reveals how the definitions of old and new money may have shifted since the Gilded Age.
+However, the division remains the same: paper-thin.
+The show’s obsession with the low-stakes, old-and-new-money drama only highlights the current socioeconomic realities.
 Part of the fun of a period drama is that it engages with the past; the new wealth established during the Gilded Age has only grown since.
 Take the Vanderbilts, who made their real-life fortune during the Gilded Age through railroads (Mr. George Russell, who?).
 It’s estimated that today, Gloria Vanderbilt and her son, Anderson Cooper, have a net worth of a little over $200 million.
 Unlike the escapism of Bridgerton balls and Pride and Prejudice proposals, The Gilded Age centers the American experience of capitalism and wealth in its plot.

 While other period dramas turn on similar conflicts of social class, their discussions of money are much more subtle, expressed through either the decadence of their estates or of their attire.
 The Gilded Age is one of the few period dramas (in my imprecise memory) that pinpoints money itself as the catalyst for societal conflict.
 Given how the conflict is limited to the wealthy, though, the show’s stakes rarely feel high.
 As The Gilded Age‘s first season wraps up, and with a second season ordered, we shall see how the show starts to bring together its loose ends.
 The fireworks between the Russell and the van Rhijn households have finally begun, and the drama between their two matriarchs is far from over, assuming Mrs. van Rhijn continues to get her way.